Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 6.md

 *p = 5 or z = 5 //(NOT *Z = 5)
 ```

-A L-Value reference is like a constant tr with automatic dereferencing
+A L-Value reference is like a constant ptr with automatic dereferencing
 At x =10
 z points to x.
 p points to 10

-To reead more about it read about Aliision (I suppose thats what he called it)
+To read more about it read about Alission (I suppose thats what he called it)
-If you take the address of z, upi get the adress of x.
+If you take the address of z, you get the address of x.
 Z itself has no identity, and is only a name for x.

 **Restrictions on referencing **

 References must be initialized.
-You cannot say int &z;
-Refernences must be initialized to a lvalue.
+You cannot say int &z;.References must be initialized to a lvalue.
     - a lvalue represents a storage location (on address)
         int &z = x;
         int &z = y+y; // the expression does not have an address.

-Cannot create ptrs to references
+    - Cannot create ptrs to references
-Cannot create a reference to a reference.
+    - Cannot create a reference to a reference.
-Cannot create an array of references.
+    - Cannot create an array of references.

 ```cpp
 void inc(int &n) {